DoomGuy-dot/Magic-Mod/README.md

 * To-do
 * To-do

-## Status
+## Project status
 Project is: DEFINITELY in progress.
 This means there will be the occasional bug or balance issue, but it also means there will be LOTS of new content coming shortly!

 ## Contact
-Discord: @Zephyr-Dot#6200 - feel free to contact me about bugs/suggestions/etc.!
+Discord: @Zephyr-Dot#6200 - feel free to contact me about bugs/suggestions/questions/etc.!
 You can find me on the [tModLoader](https://www.tmodloader.net/) Discord server, just @ping me or find me and send a private message!